 There are seven main external access roads.
-The zone is 60 km, or about a one-hour drive, from Taoyuan International Airport.
-Keelung Port FTZ The zone benefits from its location in the hinterland of Greater Taipei and its proximity to major political, economic, industrial and commercial centers of Taiwan.
-Suitable enterprises include warehousing, logistics, assembly and installation, reassembly, packaging, simple processing, cargo shipping, re-export and forwarding.
-Kaohsiung The zone is located 3 km from Kaohsiung International Airport and 2 km from the national freeway network.
-Each of the zone's access roads connects with Provincial Highway No. 17 and National Freeway Nos.
-1, 3 and 10.
-Port FTZ Nearby industrial clusters include petrochemicals (led by CPC Corp., Taiwan) and shipbuilding (led by CSBC Corp., Taiwan) along with export processing zones and industrial zones in Kaohsiung and Pingtung, as well as semiconductors, photonics, and optoelectronics in the Southern Taiwan Science Parks.
+The zone is 60 km, or about a one-hour drive, from Taoyu International Airport.
+Keelung Port FTZ The zone benefits from its location in the hinterland of Greater Taipei and its proximity to major politic economic, industrial and commercial centers of Taiwan.
+Suitable enterprises include warehousing, logistic uan into 2010 solitation its resolution in the initiation of ordered range and its promiting to major points assembly and installation, reassembly, packaging, simple processing, cargo shipping, re-export a forwarding. ics, The zone is located 3 km from Kaohsiung International Airport and 2 km from the national freeway netwo Each of the zone's access roads connects with Provincial Highway No. 17 and National Freeway Nos.
+1, Kaohsiung and 10.
+Port FTZ Nearby industrial clusters include petrochemicals (led by CPC Corp., Taiwan) and shipbuilding (led by CSE Corp., Taiwan) along with export processing zones and industrial zones in Kaohsiung and Pingtung, as well semiconductors, photonics, and optoelectronics in the Southern Taiwan Science Parks.
 Taichung Port FTZ Expressway access to Taichung Airport provides a convenient link between air and sea transport.
-Nearby clusters include the Taichung area export processing zones, machinery technology industrial park, Central Taiwan Science Parks, and Taichung Industrial Park.
-Toinoi Dort At a distance of only 23 km from Taoyuan International Airport, the zone provides a convenient link between air and sea transport.
-Taipei Port FTZ Primarily operates as a center for automobile logistics and a major supply chain node for petrochemical, chemical and oil products.
-In close proximity to the Taipei metropolitan area and the industrial districts of Tucheng, Wugu, Linkou and Shulin.
-Su'ao Port Links to northern Taiwan metropolitan areas via Provincial Highway No. 2 and National Freeway No. 5 allow for 40-minute road access to the zone.
-FTZ Currently adding investments in the green energy industry.
-Forms industrial clusters with nearby Longde and Lize industrial zones and Yilan Science Park.
-Anping Port Provincial Highway No. 17 and Expressway No. 86 serve as access roads to National Freeway Nos.
-1 and 3.
-Also, located near Tainan Airport.
-FTZ One-hour road access to nearby industrial zones, science park, and agricultural and biotechnology parks.
+Near clusters include the Taichung area export processing zones, machinery technology industrial park, Cent Taiwan Science Parks, and Taichung Industrial Park.
+At a distance of only 23 km from Taoyuan International Airport, the zone provides a convenient link betwe air and sea transport.
+Taipei Port een FTZ Primarily operates as a center for automobile logistics and a major supply chain node for petrochemic chemical and oil products.
+In close proximity to the Taipei metropolitan area and the industrial districts Tucheng, Wugu, Linkou and Shulin.
+Links to northern Taiwan metropolitan areas via Provincial Highway No. 2 and National Freeway No. 5 allo Su'ao Port for 40-minute road access to the zone. llow FTZ Currently adding investments in the green energy industry.
+Forms industrial clusters with nearby Longde a Lize industrial zones and Yilan Science Park. and Anping Port FTZ Provincial Highway No. 17 and Expressway No. 86 serve as access roads to National Freeway Nos.
+1 and Also, located near Tainan Airport. d 3.
+One-hour road access to nearby industrial zones, science park, and agricultural and biotechnology parks.
 Taoyuan Air Cargo FTZ Primarily serves high value-added components and IT-related industries.
-Combines air cargo transport, logistics, operations, and warehouse management functions.
-Specialized zones include an air cargo terminal, warehouse office building, value-added park zone, a logistics center, and an operations center.
+Combines air cargo transport logistics, operations, and warehouse management functions.
+Specialized zones include an air cargo termin warehouse office building, value-added park zone, a logistics center, and an operations center.